jigx-com/jigx-docs-examples/docs/Expressions/Comparison Operators.md

 :::::VerticalSplit{layout="left"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/LfmaXu2WwFEdyH_mHHYMw_pjyuafcqtnxtwl2rfyrgjimg0977iphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/LfmaXu2WwFEdyH_mHHYMw_pjyuafcqtnxtwl2rfyrgjimg0977iphone13blueportrait.png" size="82" width="1570" height="2932" position="center" caption="Comparison operators" alt="Comparison operators"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/LfmaXu2WwFEdyH_mHHYMw_pjyuafcqtnxtwl2rfyrgjimg0977iphone13blueportrait.png" size="82" position="center" caption="Comparison operators" alt="Comparison operators"}
 :::

 ::::VerticalSplitItem
-In this example the `color` and `number2` values are compared, if the color is blue and the vlaue of number2 is not equal to zero then the expression evalutes to True.&#x20;
+In this example the `color` and `number2` values are compared, if the color is blue and the vlaue of number2 is not equal to zero then the expression evalutes to True.

-See the full code sample in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/expression.jigx" target="_blank">GitHub</a>.&#x20;
+See the full code sample in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/expression.jigx).

 :::CodeblockTabs
 expression.jigx